 He heard that after the cowboy had beaten Wind Spirit into complete submission, he put her out to pasture.
 The cowboy hadn’t cared about Wind Spirit.
 He had only cared about breaking her.
 He had only cared about winning.
-It was that night that Jesse decided he was going to find her.
+It was that night that Wade decided he was going to find her.

 He tracked the cowboy down and when he saw Wind Spirit, he almost dropped to his knees.
 She was tied to a post and was so disfigured and beaten down that he hardly recognized the beauty she used to be.
 The letter B had been deeply carved into her left flank.

-Jesse made good on his word and took her home.
+Wade made good on his word and took her home.
 People stood in silence as she slowly and painfully walked down the street.
 A few of the old men had tears in their eyes as they watched her struggle.
 Gone was the beauty who used to be the envy of every cowboy.

-Jesse and Wind Spirit made it back to her beloved hills.
+Wade and Wind Spirit made it back to her beloved hills.
 When he took the rope from around her neck, she used every ounce of strength she had left to make a gallant run before she collapsed.
 She had one last taste of freedom.

-Jesse buried her that same day.
+Wade buried her that same day.
 There is no monument.
 There is but a tiny cross made of sticks which will, in time disappear.
 But her memory will live on…in tales told by old men, who sit around and play poker, drink whiskey and wipe tobacco stains from their chins with their shirt sleeves.

 Word soon traveled to Bonebluff that the cowboy had been found hanging from a tree.
 A large J had been carved into his chest and a note was pinned to his shirt.
 It was written in his own blood.